rinkirajput/surajelectricals/README.md

-# Suraj Electricals — Website Redesign
+# Suraj Electricals — Website design

 Live: https://www.surajelectricals.com

-I redesigned this site for Suraj Electricals, an electrical panel manufacturer based in Gurugram.
+I designed this site for Suraj Electricals, an electrical panel manufacturer based in Gurugram.
 The original was an old Bootstrap template — I rebuilt it from scratch with a custom design, animations, and no frameworks.

 ## What I built